KUSK-TOP/kuskcore/README.md

 ## What is Kusk?

-Kusk is a network of nodes designed to operate and connect to a highly scalable blockchain network and confirms the Kusk blockchain protocol, which allows participants to share and transfer digital assets.
+KUSK is a cryptocurrency created for low energy consumption, fast transactions, and decentralisation.
 For more details, see the [White Paper](https://kusk.top/KUSK-WhitePaper.html) for more details.

 In the current state `kusk` is able to: